By: Team Team CS2103T-F14-4 Since: Sep 2019 Licence: MIT

 The Add Driver feature adds a new Driver into a Driver list.

-is also utilised to parse and validate the user inputs before sending it to AddCustomerCommand
+AddDriverCommandParser is also utilised to parse and validate the user inputs before sending it to AddCustomerCommand to execute.

 The attributes of Driver is as follows: